slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/Oem/Hp/IPv4/StaticRoutes/(array index)/Gateway` (PATCHable string)

-Currently configured WINS servers in order of descending preference.
-Static values when not configured to use DHCPv4-supplied WINS servers; otherwise this property is read-only indicating the values are provided by DHCPv4.
+An IPv4 static route gateway.
+Only writeable when use of DHCPv4-supplied static routes is disabled; otherwise this property is read-only indicating the value is provided by DHCPv4.

 > example PATCH: {"Oem": {"Hp": {"IPv4": {"StaticRoutes": [{"Gateway": "&lt;string-value&gt;"}|null, ...]}}}}